LITTLE REVOLUTIONS

 Nau Mai, Haere Mai

-Catch Network Aotearoa brings you the inaugural ‘Little Revolutions’ conference - a conference for leaders, church-planters, and those who still believe the local church can be a force for good in the world.
+Catch Network Aotearoa brings you ‘Little Revolutions’- a conference for leaders, church-planters, and those who still believe the local church can be a force for good in the world.
 We will gather to learn, collaborate, pray, and worship.
-This is a national event drawing together a wide coalition of denominations and independent movements that share a common heart for renewal of the local church and the neighbourhoods we serve.
+This is a national event happening across two locations and drawing together a wide coalition of denominations and independent movements that share a common heart for renewal of the local church and the neighbourhoods we serve.

 Who is this for?